Curtis Cup: Format

 The competition involves various match play matches between players selected from the two teams of 8, either singles, foursomes, or (starting in 2008) fourball.
 The winner of each match scores a point for their team, with a point each for any match that is tied after 18 holes.
 If the entire Match is tied, the previously current holder retains the Cup.

 A foursomes match is a competition between two teams of two golfers.
 The golfers on the same team take alternate shots throughout the match, with the same ball.
 Each hole is won by the team that completes the hole in the fewest shots.
 A fourball match is a competition between two teams of two golfers.
-All four golfers play their own ball throughout the round.
+All four golfers play with their own ball throughout the round.
 Each hole is won by the team whose individual golfer had the lowest score.
 A singles match is a standard match play competition between two golfers.

 The original format was to have three foursomes matches and six singles matches for a total of nine points.
-In 1932 and 1936 these were played in a single day but generally they were over two days.
+In 1932 and 1936 these were played in a single day but generally they were played over two days.
 The early matches were played over 18 holes but from 1950 matches were over 36 holes.
-1964, the format was changed, with three foursomes and six singles matches each day, a total of 18 points.
+In 1964, the format was changed, with three foursomes and six singles matches each day, a total of 18 points.
 In 2008, the format changed to a three-day competition, with three foursomes and three fourball matches on each of the first two days, and eight singles matches on the final day, a total of 20 points.
 All matches since 1964 have been over 18 holes.